What is Clostridium difficile (C. diff)?

 All C. diff positive results are required to be reported to public health under DHHS reportable disease regulations.
 There are several tests available for C. diff, and the most efficient and accurate method is still being determined.

-For more information on C. diff testing, review the following article by Crobach et. al. originally published in Clinical Microbiology and Infection in 2016: Update of the diagnostic guidance document for Clostridium difficile infection.
+For more information on C. diff testing, refer to the IDSA SHEA 2017 C diff guidelines.pdf and review the following article by Crobach et. al. originally published in Clinical Microbiology and Infection in 2016: Update of the diagnostic guidance document for Clostridium difficile infection.